 If a symbol belongs to the current solution, ReSharper opens the corresponding file in the editor and places the caret at the symbol declaration.
 If a symbol is found in referenced libraries, ReSharper navigates according to the settings defined on the External Sources page of the Options dialog box.
 For more information, see External Sources.

 By default, Go To Declaration is available by Ctrl + left-click.
 To change the default behavior, use controls on the Search & Navigation page of the Options dialog box.
-For more information, see ReSharper Options: Environment: Search & Navigation
+For more information, see Search & Navigation.

 To achieve the opposite goal, to navigate from the declaration of a symbol to its usage(s), use the Go to Usages of Symbol navigation feature.
 You can also navigate to the declaration of a type that a variable, field, parameter, or method has.
 For more information, see Go to Type of Symbol.